15 Common Purchases to Quit Buying if You Want to Save Money and Live Greener

 Coffee pods

-Coffee pods are convenient, but they’re not budget-friendly or green.
+Coffee pods are convenient but expensive and harmful to the environment.
 Switching to a traditional coffee maker or reusable pods can save you a lot of money.
 Plus, you’ll cut down on plastic waste.

 Fast fashion clothing

-Fast fashion (or cheap clothes to match trends) may seem like a low cost option, but it often leads to spending more over time.
-Opting for quality, timeless pieces that last longer will help you save money in the long run.
+Fast fashion (or cheap clothes to match trends) may seem like a low cost option, but the quality doesn’t last.
+Opting for a handful of quality, timeless pieces that last longer will help you save money in the long run.

 Plus, you may want to look at a minimalist wardrobe.
-Thus, allowing you to reduce waste by buying less and investing in durable clothing.
-Spending wisely on clothing can help you maintain a frugal, environmentally friendly lifestyle.
+Thus, it allows you to reduce waste by buying less and investing in durable clothing.
+Choosing secondhand or sustainable options is better for your wallet and the planet.

 To learn more: How to Shop for Clothes on a Budget